vdaas/vald/docs/user/architecture.md

 When the user inserts data into Vald:

 ```
 C1.
 Vald Ingress receives the request from the user.
-The request may include the vector and the vector ID.
+The request includes the vector and the vector ID.
 C2.
 Vald Ingress will forward the request to Vald Meta Gateway.
 After the Vald Meta Gateway receive the request, the UUID will be generated for internal use.
 C3.
 Vald Meta Gateway will forward the request with UUID to Vald Backup Gateway.
 C4.
 Vald Backup Gateway will forward the request to Vald LB Gateway.